JAndritsch/mtgextractor/README.md

 It works by scraping the Gatherer web site (http://gatherer.wizards.com) for card data.

-Rails applications that use this gem will be able to
+Rails applications that use this gem will be able to:

   - Have their own database of MTG cards and MTG-related information
   - Have automatically generated ActiveRecord models available to their application